 This vast social shift in Japan has found many Japanese women not taking the herbivores’ indifference lightly.
 In response to the problems left by the herbivorous stance, “carnivorous girls” (肉食系女子) are taking matters into their own hands by taking the leading roles in sexual advances and the social domination of their grass-eating counterparts.
 How sustainable this social arrangement happens to be, is to be seen.

 The arbitrary configuration of egalitarianism, that aims to treat everyone the same and demand unconditional equality at the expense of reality is flawed.
 Egalitarianism looks at masculinity as the serpent that needs its head removed, all the while, as it takes shelter from its tail without grasping the irony.
 Masculinity has a very prominent role to play in a reality of unknowns and ever-present dangers.
 The subjugation of masculinity from external sources is reckless and typically comes from those who fail to understand it.
 Masculinity and its endorsement is not a threat to legitimate social progress and the genuine pursuit of a fair, safe and functioning society.
-And I encourage any of those reading, who feel naturally inclined to reconnect to their masculinity to do so and embrace the unrivalled benefits of harnessing your inner beast.
+And I encourage any of those reading, who feel naturally inclined to reconnect to their masculinity to do so.

 Testosterone and Aggressive Behavior in Man – NCBI